 Going along with the same theme of the reusable water bottle reusable utensils will also come in handy if you pick up takeaway, munch on some street food, or if you want to avoid using a plastic utensil set elsewhere.
 These came in handy quite a bit for me since I ate A LOT of fruit on my trip so having my own wares was great for being able to eat on the go!

-You’re confused and possibly exuding a chuckle right about now, but don’t come to me when you’re in a random bathroom on an island with no toilet paper and no redemption materials… Oh yeah.
-Things get interesting REAL QUICK when you’re not properly prepared for the loo.
-It took me around four trips to the bathroom to finally get the message that toilet paper is a luxury in this country.
-Before you do anything else, head to a 7/11 and pick up a roll to stash in your bag.
-You’re going to encounter a lot of surprises while traveling the Philippines, but you don’t want a lack of TP to be one of those!
+It took me around four trips to bathrooms with limited or zero supplies to finally get the message that toilet paper is a luxury in the Philippines.
+Once you arrive, and before you do anything else, find a 7/11 and pick up a roll to stash in your bag.
+You’re going to encounter a lot of surprises while traveling the Philippines, but you don’t want a lack of toilet paper to be one of those!

 Like toilet paper, a lot of bathrooms in the Philippines don’t have soap, so it’s best to bring your own hand sanitizer to stay clean.
 Plus, you’ll encounter heaps of island puppies and it’s important to clean your hands after you’re done playing with them.

 A reusable bag has become a staple for every trip that I go on, but I found one to be particularly handy in the Philippines.
 Whether I was grabbing some to-go pastries for breakfast, buying pineapple and mangoes from a local fruit stall, or going out the door for one of my morning surf lessons, I was glad that I had one of these with me.
 This bag packs down into a smaller bag that you can clip onto your day bag for easy access.

 From lagoons to beaches, bugs are going to turn you into an all-you-can-eat-buffet, so packing a bug spray that works is crucial.